Loading. Please wait.

 • Level 4 Diploma in School-Based Child Counselling

-• Postgraduate Diploma in Counselling Children in Schools.
+• Postgraduate Diploma in Counselling and Psychotherapy for Children and Young People in Schools.

 It's important to us that those working as counsellors for children and young people reflect pupils in our schools, and our bursaries will prioritise funding and supporting those from under-represented groups in the counselling profession.